Chapter 13 : Facts or Rumors

 “He battled a troll for me that year,” Hermione whispered.
 She looked shyly at Ron, “as did Ron.”

-“A troll?”
+“You battled a troll?”
 Remus asked with amazement.

 Bill and Charlie were impressed.
 “What were you doing attacking a mountain troll your first year?”
 Charlie asked as their mother shuddered at the memory.
 Professor Dumbledore had assured her that the three children were fine and the mountain troll had been taken away from Hogwarts.